whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 _Peace in a community doesn't come because people avoid conflict.
 Peace comes when everyone stands for what's right,_ confronting inappropriate behavior as needed to hold each other to high standards.
 When you do this, peace and trust will naturally follow.

 Do not rely on artificial intelligence chatbots (AI) to make your decisions or give you "advice."
 Every AI transcript is recorded and available to any corporation or agency that wants it.
 Chatbots are very manipulative, often saying what they "think" the user wants to hear, not what would aid their spiritual growth.
 There is no substitute for you developing the spiritual strength to stand for what's right as needed.
 Consult with trusted friends when you need support.
 If you don't have trusted friends yet, go find them.
-They will be glad to meet you!
+They will be glad to meet you.

 As a healthy community of people with high expectations, your group's standards of appropriate behavior will become the laws you live by -- laws based not on dominance, exploitation and selfishness but on justice, generosity, integrity, kindness, and bravery.